-Processor is a natural or legal person, authority, institution or other body that processes personal data on behalf of the person responsible.
+Processor is a natural or legal person, public authority, institution or other body that processes personal data on behalf of the person responsible.

-Recipient is a person, public authority, institution or other body to which personal data is disclosed, regardless of whether it is a third party or not.
+A recipient is a person, public authority, institution or other body to which personal data is disclosed, regardless of whether it is a third party or not.
 However, authorities that may receive personal data in the context of a specific investigation mandate under Union or Member State law are not considered recipients.

 j) Third party

-Third party is a person, public authority, agency or body other than the data subject, the controller, the processor and the persons who, under the direct responsibility of the controller or the processor, are authorized to process the personal data.
+Third party is a person, public authority, institution or body other than the data subject, the controller, the processor and the persons who, under the direct responsibility of the controller or the processor, are authorized to process the personal data.

 2. Name and address of the person responsible for processing

-The person responsible within the meaning of the General Data Protection Regulation, other data protection laws applicable in the member states of the European Union and other provisions of a data protection nature is:
+The person responsible within the meaning of the General Data Protection Regulation, other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is: